-At Mount Vernon Presbyterian School, McCubbin says the counselors guide students through self-reflection during their tenth-grade year.
+At The Mount Vernon School, McCubbin says the counselors guide students through self-reflection during their tenth-grade year.

 “We prompt students to name their strengths, to say, ‘Hey, I’m good at this!”
 We ask what are they interested in?
 What type of school are they interested in – big, small, liberal arts?”

 Students at Mount Vernon also take personality assessments like the Myers Briggs Type Indicator to help them find their best college and career paths.

 Taking the PSAT is another good way to figure out their testing strengths and weaknesses and allow students to prepare for the ACT and SAT when they are juniors and seniors.

 “We have the entire sophomore class take the PSAT,” says McCubbin.
 “It’s great practice as long as students think of it as practice.
 They shouldn’t do test prep for it.”